Norsk versjon: Personvernerklæring

 The legal basis for processing personal data

-The legal basis for providing and managing the solution is article 6 (1) (e) GDPR, which allows us to process data which is necessary for the purposes of legitimate interests, provided that the legitimate interest is not overridden by the data subject’s interests or fundamental rights and freedoms.
+The legal basis for providing and managing the solution is article 6 (1) (f) GDPR, which allows us to process data which is necessary for the purposes of legitimate interests, provided that the legitimate interest is not overridden by the data subject’s interests or fundamental rights and freedoms.

 The legitimate interest for processing of personal data in Feide is to offer a secure and reliable login solution for the educational and research sector.
 The processing of the data is essential in order to provide the service.
 We consider that the interest in providing this service outweighs the privacy impact for the data subjects.
 In this assessment, we have emphasised that, although a large number of data subjects are concerned, including minors, Feide has extensive security measures in place, does not share data with third parties except in aggregated form for statistical purposes, and that our provision of this solution entails significant benefits for both the sector and the data subjects.